UNINETTSigma2/documentation/files_storage/clusters.md

   fill up the quota.
 - There is a risk of using all of the disk quota if one runs many jobs and/or jobs needing a lot of storage at the same time.
+- There is a risk in using project area for permanent storage, as it is not backed up.
 ```

 (shared-project-area)=